Replacing the brake fluid in the hydraulic drive of the brake system.

-1. Mark the brake fluid level in the expansion tank (1) with sticker strip (e.g. insulating tape).
-If, after replacing the brake fluid, the fluid level in the expansion tank (1) will
+1. Mark the brake fluid level in the expansion tank (1) using the sticker strip (for example, electrical tape).
+If after replacing the brake fluid the fluid level in the expansion tank (1) is

-above the previously noted level, there is a danger that during work (e.g. when replacing brake pads) it will overflow and liquid will leak out.
+above the previously noted level, there is a danger that during the work (for example when replacing brake pads) it will overflow and the liquid will leak out.

 2. Pump out the brake fluid from the expansion tank (1) to a residual level of approximately 10 mm.